jimburton/scrabble/chapters/Chapter3.md

 of these function calls will return an `Either String a` and we may find ourselves doing a lot of case statements and pattern matching on `Either` values.
-A function that puts together the various ways we migh validate move could look like this:
+A function that puts together the various ways we can validate move could look like this:

 ```
 -- in Scrabble.Board.Validation